LutetiumCalciumLee/LutetiumCalciumLee/README.md

 # Introduction

 Hello, I'm **Lee Jae Hyuk.** I completed the Korea Polytechnics **AI Software High-Tech Program** in 2025.
-This GitHub contains the projects and practices I worked on during the program.
+This GitHub contains projects completed during the program, as well as personal projects that I continue to develop.

 ## Certification
 - ADsP (Advanced Data Analytics Semi-Professional), obtained in Korea, June 2026